jimcurtis2/openwhisk-katacoda/0-knative-introduction/02-deploy-knative.md

 ``sleep 10;oc get nodes``{{execute}}

-Now go on to next step.
+Now, go on to next step.

 **3. Fix and Deploy Istio**